olivierbon/craft-squeeze/README.md

 Please visit the [Squeeze repo](https://github.com/olivierbon/craft-squeeze)

+## Credits

-(Icon by Yazmin Alanis from the Noun Project)
+Icon by Yazmin Alanis from the Noun Project
+This plugin is mostly a port of [Bob's](https://github.com/boboldehampsink/zipassets)